 For my flashback Saturday, or “whatever happened to” I didn’t have to go far today.
 Kerry breeches into the news, once more the traitor he has always been.
 Doing all he can to make sure his own idiotic Iranian deal stays in place by visiting the major principles.
 Meeting with Iranian Prime Minister Zarif whose son was best man at his daughter’s wedding.
-This is in dispute, but it is clear they are friends.
 I will get to that, but first some of the best from the past.

 “I am proud of the Iranian-Americans in my own family, and grateful for how they have enriched my life,” Kerry said in the official statement.